MrNiebieski/LinuxCommandsCompilation/README.md

 # LinuxCommandsCompilation
 MrNiebieski's personal favorite commands

+The design guide-line for this document is "battery-included".
+This is more of a trick&cheat sheet rather than introductory materials.

-The design guide-line for this "battery-included" for example for `ls`, I will list a few common variations:
+For example for `ls`, I will list a few useful variations:

 ls variations: